Asymptotic analysis of first passage time in complex networks: Real world networks

 The random walk properties and MFPT for different networks are presented in Table \ref{tab:rw-properties} and Fig. \ref{fig:MFPT-real-networks-1}.
 The relaxation time $\tau$ is computed by $\tau=-1/\ln(|\lambda_{2}|)$, where $\lambda_{2}$ is the second largest eigenvalue \footnote{E. Coli. metabolic network is a bipartite network that has no odd loops, so its second largest eigenvalue is -1 which corresponding to a state oscillating between two different partitions.
 Nevertheless, the equilibrium for odd and even time series can be reached separately and the first passage time is still well defined.
-Instead, the third eigenvalue $\lambda_{3}$ can be used to represent the approximate relaxation time to reach the oscillating state. } of the time evolution operator Eq. (\ref{eq:master eqt of random walk}), or the random walk matrix after similarity transformation (see \cite{Spectral_densities_of_sf}).
-As shown in the table, the decay rate for the real world networks has the same order of magnitude as the theoretical value and is bounded below by our predicted upper bound.
-Moreover, for most networks, the relaxation time $\tau$ and the inverse of decay rate $1/\left\langle \beta_{d}^{*}\right\rangle $ can differ by one to two order of magnitude which suggests that the relaxation time is short.
-For Power Grid, due to the small difference between $\tau$ and $1/\left\langle \beta_{d}^{*}\right\rangle $, our theory does not apply to this case as shown in the poor match of the decay rate between numerical and theoretical values.
+Instead, the third eigenvalue $\lambda_{3}$ can be used to represent the approximate relaxation time to reach the oscillating state. } of the time evolution operator Eq. (\ref{eq:master eqt of random walk}), or the random walk matrix (see \cite{Spectral_densities_of_sf}).
+From Table \ref{tab:rw-properties}, we can draw the following observations.
+(1) The decay rates are bounded by our theoretical value for all networks tested ($\left\langle \beta_{d}^{*}/\beta_{d}\right\rangle $ is always less than 1).
+This observation strongly suggests that our result of decay rate can be applied to real world networks.
+(2) The inverse of the decay rate is approximated equal to the network size for networks with short relaxation time, in agreement with Eq. (\ref{eq:FPT-decay rate-2}) (3) For BA and ER networks, the relaxation time $\tau$ is short, of the order $\mathcal{O}(\ln N)$.
+In fact, the relaxation time of a BA network is shorter than the corresponding ER network with the same size and mean degree, which implies that the propagation in the BA network is faster than the ER network.
+This is caused by the shorter diameter of the BA network $\mathcal{O}(\ln N/\ln\ln N)$, while for ER it is of order $\mathcal{O}(\ln N)$ \cite{sf-network-ultrasmall}.
+Our theory of FPT distribution works very well for the ER and BA networks, as they both have short relaxation times.
+(4) For those real world networks with relaxation time $\tau$ and the inverse of decay rate $1/\left\langle \beta_{d}^{*}\right\rangle $ smaller by two orders of magnitude, we obtain good agreements between theory and numerical results.
+For example, the C. Elegan neural network has the shortest relaxation time of order $\mathcal{O}(\ln N)$ in which the decay rate and MFPT agree very well in both Table \ref{tab:rw-properties} and Fig. \ref{fig:MFPT-real-networks-1}b.
+For other networks, there are some deviations.
+The result on C. Elegan suggests that its neural network has a very efficient structure that allows a very fast transmission of signal between different neurons.
+This kind of insight is a valuable spin-off of our theoretical analysis.